minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 **Parameters**<br/>
 mapId: The uuid of the particular map.<br/>
 class: name of the class to take the mean over, in case means are not saved per class fill in all 'classes'<br/>
-coords: A list of coordinates describing the polygon.<br/>
+coords: A geoJSON describing the polygon.<br/>
 **Returns**<br/>
 CSV with columns timestamp, [columns of mean per index], total area, date from and date to.